Director of LIQAS

 Current Graduate Students

-My name is Jianjie Zeng, a master’s student under the supervision of Dr. Johnson Li.
+My name is Jianjie Zeng, a master’s graduate in the area of quantitative psychology under the supervision of Dr. Johnson Li.
 My research interests are focused on large-scale assessments, educational measurements, and latent variable modeling.
 I am currently conducting my master thesis on applying cognitive diagnostic model to PISA mathematics items, which to identify mastered attributes of 15-year-old Canadian student mathematics literary.

 Kit Duguay – M.A. student (Quantitative Psychology)